 Finding ways to save on your health with high medical costs is essential.
-For $45 a month, Mira can help you access low-cost virtual and urgent care visits, same-day lab testing, and up to 80 percent off over 1,000 different prescriptions.
+For an average of$45 a month, Mira can help you access low-cost virtual and urgent care visits, same-day lab testing, and up to 80 percent off over 1,000 different prescriptions.
 Sign up and save today.

 When To Go To The Emergency Room

 Visiting the emergency room can be a tough call to make.
 When facing a medical emergency, you may be unsure if the ER is the right place to visit or if an alternative may be a better option.
 It's essential to listen to your body and assess your symptom severity.
 It will vary from person to person whether or not you should take a trip to the hospital.

 You should consider your risk factors and medical history when considering your symptoms and deciding whether to go to the emergency room.
 An ER trip may be more urgent if you have recently had surgery or have a preexisting medical condition.
 Below we break down some signs that you should visit the ER and when you should call 911.

 Signs You Should Visit The ER